moorepants/eme171/content/pages/lab-02.rst

 =================

 - Submit one report per group.
+- The report must be a single PDf file.
 - Include a title page with the lab assignment name & number, course, quarter, year, date, your names, and student IDs.
 - Use both text and plots to explain your work and findings.
 Write the report